-Carl Akeley, African explorer, naturalist and sculptor, spoke before the Women's Club of Forest Hills on Monday afternoon, an.
-7, in the auditorium of Public School 3, on the subject, In Brightest Africa."
+Carl Akeley, African explorer, naturalist and sculptor, spoke Jan.
+7, in the auditorium of Public School 3, on the subject, "In Brightest Africa."
 Mr. Akeley believes that Africa is a land of eternal beauty, charm and sunshine.
 He was sent the last time by the Museum of Natural History to get material for a gorilla group for the museum.
 Showing colored slides and moving pictures of rare beauty and attractiveness and describing the scenes of the pictures, Mr. Akeley not only entertained the members of the Women's Club, but also the scholars of grades 7 and 8.
 He said man is the only animal killing animals for no reason and that man eaters among lions are more rare than murderers among people.
 Young elephants eat bamboo.
 Pictures of elephants, antelopes, flamingoes, leopards, lions and buffalo were shown.